lfborjas/cuaderno/_posts/2016-01-11-tlon-uqbar-east-village.markdown

 sleeping and all my fears momentarily allayed by the more pressing concerns of the circular ruins or the garden of the forking paths.
-He was with me as I left the East Village to stay in Washington Heights and the Upper West Side, and I returned to strand for the umpteenth time to by the spanish edition of the Aleph.
+He was with me as I left the East Village to stay in Washington Heights and the Upper West Side, and I returned to Strand for the umpteenth time to buy the spanish edition of the Aleph.
 And the Aleph was with me, physically and figuratively, as I finally returned home, to my own reality, to being Luis Borjas.